 Snowflake

-If you have a lot of data and want to keep throwing it into a data warehouse, Snowflake is a tried and tested solution.
-They continually push the boundary on sql and analytics features and their data sharing features between organizations are particularly strong for larger enterprisies.
+If you have a lot of data and want to keep throwing it into a data warehouse, Snowflake (opens in a new tab) is a tried and tested solution.
+They continue to push the boundaries of SQL and analytics features and their data sharing features between organizations are particularly strong for larger enterprises.

-About 50% of Glean's customers use Snowflake, if you're using AWS it is a good solution.
-If you don't have much data, using Postgres, Redshift or even DuckDB could be good options.
-Compared with Redshift, Snowflake has a more modern architecture with decoupled storage and compute that can scale to larger datasets more easily.
-This architecture is also much easier to manage with more flexibility on how much compute you use and fewer decisions on how you are going to lay out data.
+About 50% of Glean's customers use Snowflake.
+If you're using AWS, Snowflake could be a good solution for you.
+If you don't have much data, using Postgres, Redshift, or even DuckDB could be good options too.
+Compared to Redshift, Snowflake has a more modern architecture with decoupled storage and compute that can scale to larger datasets more easily.
+This architecture is also much easier to manage with more flexibility over how much compute you use and fewer required decisions over how you lay out data.
 If Google Cloud is an option, you may also want to consider BigQuery as an alternative to Snowflake.

 How to get set up

-- Signup for a 30 day trial on Snowflake if you don't have an account
+1. Sign up for a 30 day trial (opens in a new tab) on Snowflake if you don't have an account.

-- Create a Snowflake user that Glean can use
+2. Create a Snowflake user that Glean can use.

-- Set up a database connection in Glean
+3. Set up a database connection in Glean.

 You can run the following script.
 Make sure you fill out your database name, warehouse and a password in the script: